North Korea Confirms June Launch of Military Spy Satellite

 In 2012 and 2016, Pyongyang tested ballistic missiles that it called satellite launches.
 Both flew over Japan's southern Okinawa region.

-In 2021, Kim had identified the development of such satellites as a key defence project for the North Korean military.
+In 2021, Kim had identified the development of such satellites as a key defense project for the North Korean military.

 Because long-range rockets and space launchers share the same technology, analysts say developing the ability to put a satellite in orbit would provide Pyongyang with cover for testing banned intercontinental ballistic missiles (ICBMs).

-Japan's defence ministry issued an order to shoot down any ballistic missile confirmed to be on course to fall into its territory.
+Japan's defense ministry issued an order to shoot down any ballistic missile confirmed to be on course to fall into its territory.

 South Korea's foreign ministry condemned the launch plan, but officials did not confirm to AFP if Seoul had been directly notified of it.